Tennis (magazine)

-Tennis is a U.S. print sports magazine devoted to the sport of tennis.
-It is published eight months per year, and operates a website, Tennis.com.
+Tennis was a U.S. print sports magazine devoted to the sport of tennis.
+It was published eight months per year.
+It ceased print publication in 2022, but continues to operate a website for match scores and tournament information, Tennis.com.

 History

 The magazine was established in May 1965, published out of Chicago with a regional focus.
 Asher Birnbaum of Skokie, IL was the founder, editor and publisher.
 The tennis boom of the 1970s resulted in a rapid expansion of the magazine, both in scope and circulation.
 In addition to top tennis stars, celebrities like Johnny Carson and Farrah Fawcett appeared on the cover.
 It was owned by Golf Digest / Tennis Magazine and sold to the New York Times Company.

 Miller Publishing bought the magazine in 1997 from The New York Times Company.
-It brought on two retired champions as part owners and contributors: first Chris Evert in 2000 then Pete Sampras in 2003.
+It brought on two retired champions as part owners and contributors: first Chris Evert in 2000, who served as publisher for a time, then Pete Sampras in 2003.
 In the early 2010s the circulation was 600,000 subscriptions, the majority of which were purchased by the United States Tennis Association (USTA) for its members.

-In 2014, publisher and USTA board member Jeff Willams purchased controlling interest in Tennis Media Company, owner of the magazine and its offshoot website.
+In 2014, publisher and USTA board member Jeff Williams purchased controlling interest in Tennis Media Company, owner of the magazine and its offshoot website.
 In 2017, Sinclair Broadcast Group, owner of Tennis Channel, acquired Tennis Media Company for $8 million, seeking to build synergies between the properties.

+In 2022, the magazine ceased its print run after 57 years.
+The November/December issue was its last print publication.
+It continued to publish news, analysis and feature articles on the website Tennis.com until 2026, when the website's editorial arm was shut down.
+Its final online feature article was published on 8 June, after which it pivoted to focus on reporting match scores and tournament information.

 Content

-Aside from articles about the most recent events and most active players, the magazine also includes the recent ranking for both ATP and WTA, as well as brief summaries of the future tournaments, their participants and the past winners.
+Aside from articles about the most recent events and most active players, the magazine also included the recent rankings for both ATP and WTA, as well as brief summaries of the future tournaments, their participants and the past winners.

-Chris Evert has her own personal section in the magazine—usually the first page—which is called "Chrissie's Page".
-Aside from Evert, other famous players and coaches also contribute to the magazine, Pete Sampras, Paul Annacone, former coach of Sampras, is the Senior Instruction Editor and Brad Gilbert, former coach of Andre Agassi and Andy Roddick, is Touring Instruction Editor.
+Chris Evert had her own personal section in the magazine—usually the first page—which was called "Chrissie's Page".
+Besides Evert and Sampras, other famous players and coaches also contributed to the magazine: Paul Annacone was the Senior Instruction Editor and Brad Gilbert was the Touring Instruction Editor.

+During the magazine's final print run in 2022, its senior writing and editing team included long-established contributors such as Peter Bodo, Joel Drucker and Steve Tignor.
+They all continued to write articles for Tennis.com until its editorial arm was axed.